tagliateo/tagliateo/README.md

 ### Hi there 👋
-Hi 👋 My name is Teodoro Garcie
+Hi 👋 My name is Teodoro Garcia
 ===============================

 Full-Stack Dev